|Minimum Tank Size||30 Gallons|

 Cory Catfish bring a lot of activity to their tanks.
 They hide for some portions of the day and swim actively around the tank the rest of the day.
 Combine that with the beautiful emerald green bodies of the Emerald Green Cory Catfish and it’s clear why so many people keep corys.

 Cory Catfish can live for quite a long time, and the emerald green is no exception.
+In fact they are likely to live longer than albino cory catfish due to their stronger, less tampered with genetics.
 When well cared for they can easily live over ten years.
 Keep this in mind when you pick them out, as you will need to care for them for quite awhile.

 Corydoras rarely get sick, making them great hardy fish.
 The only times when cory catfish tend to get sick is when there are dramatic swings in their water parameters.
 This mostly only happens when introducing them to new tanks, but it can also happen if you forget to clean out the filter regularly.